AutoOcc: Automatic Open-Ended Semantic Occupancy Annotation via Vision-Language Guided Gaussian Splatting: Experiments

 Table~\ref{tab:efficiency} presents evaluations on representation characteristics and model efficiency.
-Notably, \ourmethod{} excels in inference latency, being three times faster than TPVFormer~\cite{yan2024tri} and outpacing other NeRF-based~\cite{zhang2023occnerf, pan2024renderocc, harley2023simple} and Gaussian-based approaches~\cite{huang2024gaussianformer, gan2024gaussianocc}.
-Leveraging the proposed efficient representation SGAG, our method demonstrates an advantage in computational cost, delivering better performance with reduced memory requirements.
-In contrast, scene representations based on dense voxels~\cite{cao2022monoscene, li2023fb} and BEV~\cite{li2022bevformer} incur redundant computational costs, while NeRF-based methods~\cite{zhang2023occnerf, pan2024renderocc} rely on dense sampling, leading to heavy computational loads.
-In addition, \ourmethod{} strikes a balance between efficiency and flexibility, enabling zero-shot scene-aware occupancy reconstruction, supporting open-vocabulary semantic occupancy estimation, and requiring no human-labeled annotations.
+Notably, \ourmethod{} demonstrates an advantage in computational cost, delivering better performance with reduced memory requirements.
+In contrast, scene representations based on dense voxels and Point Clouds incur redundant computational costs.
+In addition, \ourmethod{} strikes a balance between efficiency and flexibility, enabling open-ended scene-aware occupancy reconstruction, supporting open-vocabulary semantic occupancy annotation, and requiring no human-labeled annotations.